rckmath/hangman-game/README.md

 # In-game instructions

 1. Select your desired play option on main menu (random default words or an inserted word)</br >
-2. Now just type an alfabetic letter and try to match the word.
+2. Now just type an alfabetic letter and try to match the word

 # Developers